 The evidence for the social effects of this phenomenon is all over the place, for those willing to look at it.
 A decrease in crime, the decline in abortion, modern nationalist parties in Europe emerging in their embryonic stages.
 Those in the communist-bloc rose up in voelkisch pride, and this created a feedback loop among their European brethren to the West.
 It was in the late 1980s and early 1990s that Holocaust Revisionism reached its peak — with semi-annual international conferences, journals, a flurry of publications, and high-profile criminal trials — and essentially won the argument (although respectable opinion would not allow the record to be officially corrected).

-But all these aside, look especially at The USA’s total fertility rates by race in the 1980s through the 2000s.
+But all these aside, look especially at (updated with latest info in 2015) The USA’s total fertility rates by race in the 1980s into the 2010s.
 Beginning with those conceived in 1986, all races saw an upswing (with Gorbachev now on the scene, and the increasing realization that the USSR was a bit of a paper-tiger after all — optimism was allowed to flower once again).
 In the case of White-Americans, the End-of-the-Cold-War fertility rise has actually not abated: It lifted fertility by 15%, and it stayed there.